For those who like to read!

 I then started to try and get in the TV industry and so attended a BBC masterclass in London.
 This gave me the knowledge behind working for the BBC and what it entails.
 Which led onto meeting Lucy Hooper, an executive producer of the BBC, at the BBC Broadcasting house Complex in London’s Regent street, where myself and others from our group pitched a programme idea.

-A year later I became a trainee Video Editor for a show called What’s Up TV, broadcast on Sky 1 which then lead onto working at the BBC’s TMO department.
-Currently I still freelance in the world that I love as a Videographer & Editor, as well as being a Training Assistant and Head of Digital Comms for MAMA Youth Project where we train people to make the Sky 1 show, What’s Up TV.
+A year later, in 2016 I became a trainee Video Editor for a show called What’s Up TV, broadcast on Sky One which then lead onto working at the BBC’s TMO department.
+Currently I still freelance in the world that I love as a Videographer & Editor, Freelance Producer / Editor for BBC Live stories as well as being a Technical Supervisor for What’s Up TV, Sky One and Digital Content Producer for MAMA Youth Project.
+This is where we train people to make the Sky One show, What’s Up TV.

 Photo by Alexander Houghton